What to Pack for a Trip to Alaska

 *Pro Tip*

 It’s a good idea to hike in long sleeves.
-Aside from all the mosquitoes, Alaska has a lot of cow’s parsnips, which, if it touches your skin, can cause burn-like blisters.
+Aside from all the mosquitoes, Alaska has a lot of cow parsnip, which, if they touch your skin, can cause burn-like blisters.

 What to Pack for an Alaska Cruise